|

 Did you get that?
 That's very important thinking.
 When you confess in

-your mouth, "Jesus as Lord," you are affirming His authority, and His
+your mouth, "Jesus as Lord," you are affirming His authority, and

 sovereignty, and His rulership.
 When you say, "I believe in my heart